 You’ll need to make sure your cover letter stands out as much as your resume does.
 If you can’t wow them with your experience, make sure you make up for it in enthusiasm.

-The best way to make a cover letter stand out is to be authentic and personalise it so that it addresses the job in question and isn’t a copy and paste job.
+The best way to make a cover letter stand out is to be authentic and personalise it so that it addresses the job in question and isn’t a copy and paste of another job.
 Whoever is reading it will know the difference.

-Also know what the challenges might be and address them.
+It’s also a good idea to know what the challenges might be and address them.
 For instance, if they want someone bi-lingual, mention that you studying are at a intermediate level and are confident it will improve.

 If it is a country where you have, or a country where you need a working visa – be honest.
 Otherwise many employees won’t even look your application.
 Make it as easy as possible for them to take it through to the next step.